jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+cyrrently on input event -- should it be only enter and paste?
+No maybe there's some other magic way to sneak in text...Lazy?
+Can I show user its not allowed?

+since i'm passing value through vue i should be able to do somehting to it indeed like with computed or a trim method or something

+should i consider disableing enter key?
+But wouldn't copy paste still do it?
+Yeah copy/paste does it anyway so...

 prune unused css vars, especially from index.html

 style aside text max-height by orieintation.
 Do it via a var scoped to horizontal.